IISNRL/TWC_Mesh/documents/Field_Try_and_tests.md

 </p>

 Note:
-First prototype of our design, with a lot of design flaws and no tweaks in any section.
+The first version of our design prototype has several design flaws and lacks refinements in all areas.

 ---